sheelask/docker-quick-start/README.md

 `docker node ls`
 Verify that you can see all three servers listed (including the manager).
 All three should have a status of READY.
 Once all three servers are ready, you have built your own Docker swarm cluster!

+# Managing Images

+Download an image from a remote registry
+`docker image pull nginx:1.14.0`

+To list your images
+`docker image ls`

+# To get more details about each image
+`docker inspect nginx`

+# When you delete an image, that is associated with a container you are left with a dangling

+`docker image prune`